Netherworld: Down to Death

 Beyond the Grave

 If Jesus' warnings to the Pharisees were literally about the Hinnom Valley, they would have no meaning to us in the present day.
 When reading scripture, it is sometimes a difficult task to separate what still applies to us and what stays in its original context.
 In the narrative force of Jesus' lesson, he was accusing the Judean religious leaders of idolatry, both in a spiritual and political context.
-The Pharisees turned their backs on God by rejecting the Messiah, trusting in their self-righteousness and in Roman privilege.
+The Pharisees turned their backs on God by rejecting the Messiah, trusting in their self-righteousness and Roman privilege.
 The main image of the Hinnom Valley that Jesus applied was a graveyard, its use in the first century.
 In ancient times, Hinnom was a mass grave for child sacrifice.
 However, after the exile, the Jewish people designated the area as a cemetery because of its history with death.
 The Pharisees took special precautions in keeping themselves ritually clean, according to the Law of Moses (Matt.
 23:25-26; Mark 7:1-5).
 Part of this law was to avoid touching a corpse and walking in graveyards (Num.
 19:11-13; Luke 11:44).
-When Jesus accused them of being "whitewashed tombs" that looked pretty on the outside, but contained death on the inside (Matt.
+When Jesus accused them of being "whitewashed tombs" that looked pretty on the outside but contained death on the inside (Matt.
 23:27), he was telling them that God views their sins as equally heinous as the valley's past.
 The symbolism behind the "worm [that] never dies, and the fire [that] is never quenched" (Mark 9:48) refers to both the worms that feed on naturally decaying bodies in the grave as well as the use of flame to accelerate the process of decay.
 Spiritual death implies an experience of decay and immolation without relief.

 In the Hebrew scriptures, Sheol (H7585) was a term for the netherworld.
 However, contemporary interpreters often leave Sheol untranslated because this was an actual region in Hebrew cosmology, not just a metaphor.
 Older translations use "grave" to translate Sheol, but this word described a realm of the dead, not just a plot where one's body decays.
 The writers of the Septuagint (LXX) understood the Greek idea of Hades to be a fair equivalent of Sheol, so they applied it.
 The parallel between Sheol and Hades continued in the New Testament, with the concept of the underworld.
-However, this region was not "hell" in the sense of eternal punishment, but a place where each and every soul became a "shade," or a shadow of its former self.
+However, this region was not "hell" in the sense of eternal punishment, but a place where each soul became a "shade," or a shadow of its former self.
 The Greeks also described a place called Tartarus, where the Titans were thrown into eternal dungeons for torment.
 This realm was reserved for the most evil of gods and human beings.
-Tartarus appears in the LXX version of Job and in the extra-biblical text, 1 Enoch.
-In the New Testament, it was only recorded once as the passive verb tartaroō ("send into Tartarus," G5020), but otherwise left out.
+Tartarus appears in the LXX translation of Job and the extra-biblical text, 1 Enoch.
+In the New Testament, it was only recorded once as the passive verb tartaroō (G5020, "send into Tartarus") but otherwise left out.
 When Peter wrote, "For if God did not spare the angels when they sinned, but cast them into the netherworld [Greek: tartarōsas] and committed them to chains of deepest darkness to be kept until the judgment," he may have had the condemnation of the watchers from 1 En.
 20:2 in mind.
 This coincides with Jesus' harshest words on hellfire:

 The king will answer them, "Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me."
 Then he will say to those at his left hand, "You that are accursed, depart from me into the eternal fire prepared for the devil and his angels; for I was hungry and you gave me no food, I was thirsty and you gave me nothing to drink, I was a stranger and you did not welcome me, naked and you did not give me clothing, sick and in prison and you did not visit me" (Matt.
 25:40-43).